 Our diagnostic laboratory can help us pinpoint whether a problem with the male’s hormones is present, and which appropriate course of action should be recommended.

 Hormone Testing for Women

-Every month, a woman’s hormones prepare her body for conception, and irregularities in your menstrual cycle may indicate a hormonal imbalance that can affect your chances of becoming pregnant.
+Every month, a woman’s hormones prepare her body for conception, and irregularities in her menstrual cycle may indicate a hormonal imbalance that can affect her chances of becoming pregnant.
 Some hormones related to female fertility include: